Mailonight/i3e-stld-humaira/README.md

 Designed a portal.
 This portal is accessible in the gameplay scene, 'SceneSample', which allows teleportation to the final scene.
 Health bar.
 Options menu: Volume slider
+### Some example of tests one could do to prove that the features work: